jomivz/jomivz.github.io/about.md

 **If we are mates**, there is a chance I share you few **HOWTOs** via my [cheatsheets](/).

-There is no room here to challenge [other awesome repositories](/ressources).
-I recommend you to [refer to it first](/ressources) and **do not take my notes for granted**.

-Still willing to send me a pull request through the github repository [jomivz.github.io](https://github.com/jomivz/jomivz.github.io).
 Below a kind selfish reminder for PR 101 :)

 ![PR 101](/assets/images/about-gh-pull-request.jpg)

+Still willing to send me a pull request through the github repository [jomivz.github.io](https://github.com/jomivz/jomivz.github.io).

 ## <a name='Licensing'></a>Licensing